learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

 The Goldfeld Quandt (GQ) test is used in regression analysis to check for homoscedasticity in the error terms.
 The GQ test checks if you can define a point that can be used to **differentiate** the variance of the error term.
 It is a parametric test and uses the assumption that the data is normally distributed.
 So it is general practice to check for normality before going over to the GQ test!

 In the image below, you can see how observations are split into two groups.
 Next, a test statistic is run through taking the ratio of mean square residual errors for the regressions on the two subsets.
-Evidence of heteroskedasticity is based on performing a hypothesis test (more on this later) as shown in the image.
+Evidence of heteroscedasticity is based on performing a hypothesis test (more on this later) as shown in the image.

 ```python